Compute

 1. Log in to COC.

 2. In the navigation pane on the left, choose Basic Configurations > Notification Management.
-On the displayed page, locate the notification to be modified and click Modify in the Operation column.
+Locate the notification to be modified and click Modify in the Operation column.
+Modify and save the notification by referring to the 3.

 Figure 3 Modifying notifications